derxii/sensor-app-framework/README.md

 <img width="150" height="150" src="./src/resources/icon.svg"/>

 This application is a flexible framework for wirelessly visualising sensor data via Bluetooth.
-Simply transmit data in the specified format over Bluetooth.
+Simply transmit data in a specified format over Bluetooth.

 ## Features
 - Support for Bluetooth Low Energy and Bluetooth Serial Port